melezhik/Raku-Doc-TypeGraph/README.md

 ```

 This method takes all Perl6::Type objects in %.types and sort them by its name.
 After that, recursively, add all roles and supers in the object to @!sorted

+# AUTHOR

+Moritz <@moritz> Antonio Gámiz <@antoniogamiz>

+# COPYRIGHT AND LICENSE

+This module has been spinned off from the Official Doc repo, if you want to see the past changes go to the [official doc](https://github.com/perl6/doc).

+Copyright 2019 Moritz and Antonio This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.